-Rose did the right thing, she gave Tiffany a hug.
-“Congratulations!
-When’s the wedding?”
+Rose did the right thing.
+She gave Tiffany a hug.
+“Congratulations.”

-“Randy said he already had the big expensive wedding,” Tiffany arched a groomed eyebrow for my benefit, “but I’ve never been married before.
-I want it all.
+“Randy said he already had the big expensive wedding.”
+Tiffany arched a groomed eyebrow for my benefit.
+“But I’ve never been married before.
+I want it all, you know?
 The dress, the cake, the flowers, the party.
-And I want to look good in my wedding dress so we’re getting married before I start showing.
+And I want to look good in my wedding dress, so we’re getting married before I start showing.
 We’re looking at venues today.”
 She turned back to the house, waved at Randy.
 “Be there in a sec, Boo Bear.”

-Randy lifted his hand before hiding in his corvette.
-Looks like he might have to trade the babe wheels for a baby mobile.
+Randy waved then ducked into his corvette.
+He would have to trade the babe wheels for a baby mobile.

 “Time to go.
 Talk to you later.”
 Tiffany headed back to her sperm donor.

 Rose opened her mouth—a snarky comment about Tiffany on the tip of her tongue—